Bible, Fatima, Pope Leo XIII, Rosary

 Luke has written for Aleteia, Ignitum Today, The Catholic Outpost, and is co-author of O My Jesus: The Meaning of the Fatima Prayer (Paulist Press, 2017) with Stephen Bullivant.
 He has been a guest on EWTN and the Catholic Channel on Sirius XM radio and has given retreats and parish missions in Florida, Louisiana, and Mississippi.

-His most important work is being a husband to his wife, Elena, and father to their four daughters.
+His most important work is being a husband to his wife, Elena, and father to their four daughters and one son.

 Fatima and the Eucharist